 SB464: Bill Hearings & Public Record

-Summary: This bill changes the standard for civil rights enforcement, adding language that creates a new threshold of motivation for those committing civil rights infringements.
-That threshold in turn creates an additional burden on prosecutors pursing action against those who have committed civil rights offenses.
+We define SB464 as a civil rights enforcement rollback.
+This bill changes the standard for civil rights enforcement, adding language that creates a new threshold of motivation for those committing civil rights infringements.
+That threshold in turn creates an additional burden on prosecutors pursuing action against those who have committed civil rights offenses.
 This weakens the ability to apply civil rights protections and enforcement within the state.
-The legal ramifications of changing this one sentence in existing state statute will have wide-sweeping implications for those seeking justice within one of the protected classes outline in existing law.
+The legal ramifications of changing this one sentence in existing state statute will have wide-sweeping implications for those seeking justice within one of the protected classes outlined in existing law.
+This bill works in opposition to two of our policy platform pillars: affirming environments and economic safety.

 BILL UPDATE: